Autobahn: Speed limits

 Germany's autobahns are famous for being among the few public roads in the world without blanket speed limits for cars and motorcycles.
 As such, they are important German cultural identifiers, "often mentioned in hushed, reverential tones by motoring enthusiasts and looked at with a mix of awe and terror by outsiders."
 Some speed limits are implemented on different autobahns.

 Certain limits are imposed on some classes of vehicles:

 Additionally, speed limits are posted at most on- and off-ramps and interchanges and other danger points like sections under construction or in need of repair.

 Where no general limit exists, the advisory speed limit is 130 km/h, referred to in German as the Richtgeschwindigkeit.
-The advisory speed is not enforceable; however, being involved in an accident driving at higher speeds can lead to the driver being deemed at least partially responsible due to "increased operating danger" (Erhöhte Betriebsgefahr).
+The advisory speed is not enforceable; however, being involved in a collision driving at higher speeds can lead to the driver being deemed at least partially responsible due to "increased operating danger" (Erhöhte Betriebsgefahr).

 The Federal Road Research Institute (Bundesanstalt für Straßenwesen) solicited information about speed regulations on autobahns from the sixteen States and reported the following, comparing the years 2006 and 2008:

 Except at construction sites, the general speed limits, where they apply, are usually between 100 km/h and 130 km/h; construction sites usually have a speed limit of 80 km/h but the limit may be as low as 60 km/h.
 In rare cases, sections may have limits of 40 km/h, or on one ramp 30 km/h.
 Certain stretches have lower speed limits during wet weather.
 Some areas have a speed limit of 120 km/h in order to reduce noise pollution during overnight hours (usually 10 pm – 6 am) or because of increased traffic during daytime (6 am – 8 pm).

 Some limits were imposed to reduce pollution and noise.
 Limits can also be temporarily put into place through dynamic traffic guidance systems that display the corresponding message.
 More than half of the total length of the German autobahn network has no speed limit, about one third has a permanent limit, and the remaining parts have a temporary or conditional limit.